jamieguinan/cti/README.md

 CTI
 ===

-CTI is a hobby project I've been working on since 2010.
+CTI is *a modular, multi-threaded, message-passing, runtime-configurable program for video and audio capture and processing, networking, and various other applications*.

+### History

 During the 2000s, I had written several of one-off programs involving simple video and audio capture and processing, and network services.
 Applications included a birdfeeder webcam, recording analog TV programs with an NTSC tuner card, and converting DV tapes to other formats.
 Every time I needed a new, slightly different application, I'd copy and rename the previous one and change it slightly.
 I added features to the new programs, and the old ones would [bit rot](https://en.wikipedia.org/wiki/Software_rot).
 This bothered me, so I came up with the idea of having *one* program that could be configured at runtime to handle any of the applications I might come up with, and if I fixed a bug or added a feature, it would be immediately included and available in all of these applications.
 This was the impetus for CTI.

 The last one-off program I wrote was called `ncjpeg`, but I forget what the `nc` stood for, maybe something to do with `netcat`.
 From my notes,